sandraguiar0-bit/Data-analytics-Portfolio/README.md

 - Market trend analysis

-CSV Source file with tha data: https://github.com/sandraguiar0-bit/Data-analytics-Portfolio/blob/main/Data-Exam-L1-2026.csv Excel file with the Macro: https://github.com/sandraguiar0-bit/Data-analytics-Portfolio/blob/main/Projet_VBA_SANDRA.xlsm
+CSV Source file with tha data: https://github.com/sandraguiar0-bit/Data-analytics-Portfolio/blob/main/Data-Exam-L1-2026.csv

-If you are on Macbook, before running the code, make sure that the CSV file does not open on Numbers (which it normally is, by default), it should be on excel.
+Excel file with the Macro: https://github.com/sandraguiar0-bit/Data-analytics-Portfolio/blob/main/Projet_VBA_SANDRA.xlsm

+PS: If you are on Macbook, before running the code, make sure that the CSV file does not open on Numbers (which it normally is, by default), it should be on excel.
 Once that is done, you can run the macro ("Projet_VBA2025") and select the CSV file; the rest of the automized analysis will follow!

 ---

-## Contact
+## Contacts
 - LinkedIn: https://www.linkedin.com/in/sandra-aguiar-b962392b7/?lipi=urn%3Ali%3Apage%3Ad_flagship3_detail_base%3BhS6bRab6SKKdlnBZFQ2Iqg%3D%3D
 - Email: [sandraguiar0@gmail.com]